 At a time when businesses are facing tough decisions - being asked to fast track to retain customers while at the same time as streamline financially - is it too much to ask management who can operate the status quo to be accountable for this rapid change as well?
 Or is it time to bring in fresh eyes - even if just for the interim?

 A great example would be the man who started his career selling tobacco & food products but is best known for turning IBM's fortunes around.
-I had the privileged to hear Louis V Gerstner speak at Harvard and take on some of his learnings on this particular question.
+I had the privilege to hear Louis V Gerstner speak at Harvard and take on some of his learnings on this particular question.

-Which skills-based thinking is more important than industry knowledge?
+Is skills-based thinking is more important than industry knowledge?